katya-source/F1_Driver_Wars/README.md

 Requirements for the program
 ----------------------------

+!
+Important !
+Due to personal time constraint I have not finished working on this project.
+As stated in the description of this task:
+"Note: due to potentially needing to wait for the pair-programming sessions, you can work on this project in parallel to the main project.
+In extreme cases, you may even continue and complete this part after you have passed this sprint’s corrections."
+I will finish this task as soon as I have committed the main project of this sprint.
+Sorry!
+But there are serious objective reasons for this delay.

+As a compensation, this program will be a little bit more interesting than the requirements of this task prescribe.
+(As you can see in the description below. :)

 - The human player plays against the computer
 - At the beginning, a welcome message with the rules is printed
 - Human player is asked for his name